-Admissions staff will provide all new nursing students with information regarding the immunization requirements for participating in the Practical Nursing program.
+Admissions staff will provide all new nursing students with information regarding the immunization requirements for participating in the nursing program.
 Students may choose to obtain immunizations from any healthcare provider.

-Students are responsible for all costs of program immunizations and medical clearances required for admission and continuation within the Practical Nursing program as well as costs that may be associated with injury or illness while on campus, in the learning laboratories, at a clinical experience, or while performing other campus/program related activities during enrollment in the Practical Nursing program.
+Students are responsible for all costs of program immunizations and medical clearances required for admission and continuation within the nursing program as well as costs that may be associated with injury or illness while on campus, in the learning laboratories, at a clinical experience, or while performing other campus/program related activities during enrollment in the nursing program.

-A summary of the requirements follows, however students may be asked to provide additional documentation required by the clinical site at any time.
+A summary of the requirements follows; however, students may be asked to provide additional documentation required by the clinical site at any time.
 The full Clinical Requirements Policy can be found in the Student Handbook.